 - Let grease sit and cool before throwing it in the garbage.

-- When simmering, basting, or roasting food, use a timer to remind you that you are cooking in case you leave the room.
+- When simmering, basting, or roasting food, use a timer to remind you that you’re cooking if you leave the room, but you should always remain in the kitchen.

 - During an oven fire, turn off the heat and leave the oven door closed.